Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 Note that it is possible for a single account to second a proposal multiple times.
 This is by design; it is the value, not the number of seconds _per se_, that counts in terms of weighting.
-If there were a limit of one second per account, it would be trivial for a user with, for example, 1000 DOT to create ten accounts with 100 DOT instead of a single account with 1000 DOT.
+If there were a limit of one second per account, it would be trivial for a user with, for example, 1000 SOLAR to create ten accounts with 100 SOLAR instead of a single account with 1000 SOLAR.
 Thus, no restrictions are made on the number of times a single account can second a proposal.

 To second a proposal, navigate to the proposal you want to second and click on the "Second" button.